 It’s the layout that will determine how the whole traffic flow will work in the kitchen.
 The layout also dictates how you cook and where the placement of appliances, counters, cabinets and doors will go.
+Also, getting your kitchen measurements correct are an important factor.

 With so many options to choose from it can get confusing especially if you don’t know what there is available.